Glossary of business terminology - romain-vignes-53940-unsplash-banner

 During a business takeover, this is a bidder who has no clearly stated intentions.

-GNP is another way to measure the economy, but also the welfare of British citizens.
+Another way to measure the economy, but also the welfare of British citizens.
 This is GDP plus the profits, interest and dividends received from British residents abroad and minus those profits, interest and dividends paid from the UK to overseas residents.

 When two companies within the same industry and at the same stage in production merge together.

-This is a takeover bid of a company that is deemed unacceptable or has unwelcome terms as deemed by the company’s board.
+A takeover bid of a company that is deemed unacceptable or has unwelcome terms as deemed by the company’s board.

 Buying goods or services from overseas and bringing them into the country.